JanusAQP: Efficient Partition Tree Maintenance for Dynamic Approximate Query Processing: System Architecture

-where $A$ is an aggregation attribute and $c_1,...,c_d$ are predicate attributes used in some rectangular predicate region (a conjunction of $>,<,=$ clauses).
-The \textbf{dimensionality} of a synopsis is the number of predicate attributes $d$.
-To construct a synopsis, the user must define the following basic inputs: \begin{itemize} \item \textbf{Aggregation Attribute. } An attribute $A$ that is the primary metric for aggregation. \item \textbf{Predicate Attributes. } A collection of $d$ columns $c_1,...,c_d$ that are used to filter the data prior to aggregation. \item \textbf{Memory Constraint. } The maximum amount of space that the synopsis can take. \item \textbf{Query Processing Constraint. } The maximum bytes of data that the system should process in answering a query. \item \textbf{Historical Data Limit. } How much historical data to include in the synopsis, i.e., the earliest time-step of data included in the system. \end{itemize} \sys contains an optimizer that integrates these constraints into a solver that produces an optimized synopsis (one with low error).
-Beyond these basic knobs that are relevant to most AQP systems, there are two other considerations discussed in this paper: \textbf{Catch-Up Processing. } Constructing a synopsis will require some amount of computational time.
+Beyond these basic knobs that are relevant to most AQP systems, there are two other considerations discussed in this paper:

+\textbf{Catch-Up Processing. } Constructing a synopsis will require some amount of computational time.
 While incremental maintenance might be efficient, constructing the initial synopsis $S^{(0)}$ from the initial database state $\fullData^{(0)}$ might be very expensive if there is a significant amount of initial data.
-However, as the initial $S^{(0)}$ is being constructed new data will arrive, and the system will require additional processing to catch up. \sys optimizes the catch-up process using a multi-threaded system and approximate internal statistics for the partition tree.
+As the initial $S^{(0)}$ is being constructed new data will arrive, and the system will require additional processing to catch up. \sys optimizes the catch-up process using a multi-threaded system and approximate internal statistics for the partition tree.
 This process minimizes the amount of time where the system is unable to process new data or queries.
 The user decides how much processing to expend during catch up, the quicker the system is ready, the higher the error will be.

 \textbf{Throughput. } The maximum data throughput is the maximum rate of insertions and deletions that the system can support.
 Throughput depends on the complexity of the synopsis used.